filippob/introduction_to_gwas/README.md

 **day 3**

 - Lab 6 - part 1 practical session on imputation (Beagle) [Christian]
+- Lecture 9: KNN Imputation
+    - [slides 7.2 KNN Imputation]
 - Lab 7 (demonstration) KNNI imputation [Filippo]
-    - [slides 7.2 KNN Imputation]
     - [R code. knni.Rmd]
-- Lecture 9 GWAS, the full model (all SNPs) [?]
-- Lab 9 (demonstration)  a few steps in the past (GenABEL) []
-- Lab 10 GWAS: the stand-alone script(s) for the full model [Filippo]
+- Lab 8 GWAS: the stand-alone script(s) for the full model [Filippo]
-- Lab 10 revising the steps involved in GWAS [Filippo]
+- Lab 9 revising the steps involved in GWAS [Filippo]
+- Lecture 10 Bioinformatics pipelines: a super-elementary introduction [Filippo]
+- Lab 10 Building a pipeline with Snakemake [Filippo]

 **day 4**

-- Lecture 10 Bioinformatics pipelines: a super-elementary introduction [Filippo]
-- Lab 11 Building a pipeline with Snakemake [Filippo]
-- Lab 12 The GWAS pipeline for continuous phenotype [Filippo]
+- Lab 11 The GWAS pipeline for continuous phenotype [Filippo]
-- Lab 13 The GWAS pipeline for binary phenotype [Filippo]
+- Lab 12 The GWAS pipeline for binary phenotype [Filippo]
-- Lab 14 Introducing the exercise (+ light touch on RMarkdown) [Filippo]
+- Lab 13 Introducing the exercise (+ light touch on RMarkdown) [Filippo]
 - Collaborative exercise: Let's build our own GWAS pipeline on new data [Filippo, Oscar, Christian]
 - Discussion Q&A on building pipelines for GWAS [Filippo, Oscar, Christian]
+- Lecture 11 (part 1) GWAS model extensions: a primer on categorical traits and longitudinal data [Filippo]

 **day 5**

-- Lecture 11 GWAS model extensions: a primer on categorical traits and longitudinal data [Filippo]
+- Lecture 11 (part 2) GWAS model extensions: a primer on categorical traits and longitudinal data [Filippo]
 - Lecture 12 A light touch on post-GWAS analysis.
 Inferring functionality [Oscar]
     - [R code.
 Exercise on R, and FUMA](functional_analysis/getGenesFromSNP.R)
 - Lecture 13 A glimpse on ROH-based alternative [Filippo]